 Become a Mental Health Coach

 If you are interested in training to become a mental health coach consider the iNLP Center’s Mental Health Certification Track.
-This track provides 225 coach training hours, is ICF accredited for the PCC credential, and includes five professional certifications.
-And, includes lifetime training!
+This track provides 225 coach training hours, is ICF Level 2 Accredited program for the PCC credential, and includes five professional certifications.
+Plus, get lifetime training!

 According to Connor Jackson, JD, there are four things counselors do that life coaches legally cannot do.
 Bill their services to health insurance companies.
 Offer the breadth of care and services provided by therapists.
 Diagnose or treat mental health conditions.
 Describe their services using any of the terms that the law protects for licensed professionals.…